 I've spent nearly four decades as a musician, songwriter, manager, sound engineer, producer and studio owner — in studios, sessions, and the endless conversations around playing and making music.
+You end up seeing the whole picture from every angle.

 Hearing someone's work more than once.
 Recognising their name.
 Getting a feel for how they work before you reach out.
 That's how most good connections form — Groovingly is built around that.